zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

 travel time prediction

-This course is an introduction to the use of prediction in decision-making in the criminal justice system.

 The main example we will use is the decision by a judge whether to detain or release a defendant prior to their trial.
 Pretrial detention is
 In